Interval Producer (01970 - 02020)

 See our remembrance on the Long Now blog: Michael McElligott, A Staple of San Francisco Art and Culture, Dies at 50

-Michael co-produces the Conversations at The Interval speaking series, booking, overseeing production and often hosting talks.
+Michael co-produced the Conversations at The Interval speaking series, booking, overseeing production and often hosting talks.

-Michael has been a long-time blogger (usually under his nom de kunst mikl-em) for publications including celebrated arts magazine Hi Fructose and award-winning internet culture site Laughing Squid.
-You'll find his writing in print in the Hi Fructose Collected Edition books and Tales of The San Francisco Cacophony Society in which he recounts some of his adventures with that noted countercultural group.
+Michael was also a long-time blogger (usually under his nom de kunst mikl-em) for publications including celebrated arts magazine Hi Fructose and award-winning internet culture site Laughing Squid.
+You can find his writing in print in the Hi Fructose Collected Edition books and Tales of The San Francisco Cacophony Society in which he recounts some of his adventures with that noted countercultural group.

 Originally from Richmond, Virginia, he co-founded a college radio station and an underground art space before moving to San Francisco.
 Since moving to the Bay Area he has been involved with myriad artistic projects and creative ventures including helping start the online radio station Radio Valencia.

 Michael had been a volunteer and associate of Long Now since 02006; he helped at events and Seminars, wrote for the blog & newsletter, and was a technical advisor.
 In 02013 he officially joined the staff to help raise funds, run social media, and design & produce the Conversations at The Interval lecture series.
 Mikl passed away in 02020, leaving an indelible mark on our organization and programming.